WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 2. Copy [zkSNACKs' PGP public key](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) into a new `TextEdit` document and saving it as `zkSNACKsPubKey.txt`.
 Before saving, you need to go to `Format / Make Plain Text` (otherwise TextEdit will not be able to save it as a .txt file).

-3. Open Terminal and go to the folder in which you saved the `zkSNACKsPubKey.txt` file and import the PGP public key with `sudo gpg2 --import zkSNACKsPubKey.txt`.
+3. Open Terminal and go to the folder in which you saved the `zkSNACKsPubKey.txt` file and import the PGP public key with `sudo gpg --import zkSNACKsPubKey.txt`.
 This should return the output: `key 856348328949861E: public key "zkSNACKs <zksnacks@gmail.com>" imported`.

 4. [Download](https://wasabiwallet.io/#download) the latest Wasabi release, both the `.dmg` package and the corresponding `.asc` signature file.

 	![](/DownloadMac.png)

-5. In the Download folder, run `sudo gpg2 --verify Wasabi-${currentVersion}.dmg.asc`.
+5. In the Download folder, run `sudo gpg --verify Wasabi-${currentVersion}.dmg.asc`.
 If the message returned says `Good signature from zkSNACKs` and that it was signed with `Primary key fingerprint: ${zksnacksPublicKeyFingerprint}`, then the software was not tampered with since the developer signed it.

 	:::tip